ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 value).
 This unfortunately complicates design as a Verifier may need multiple parsers for matching policies.

+# Endorsing Identity

+One type of claims that might be endorsed would be claims having to do with identity, such as verification keys.
+While identity claims are just another type of claims that may be endorsed, some implementations might treat them differently.
+For example, a Verifier might perform a first step to cryptographically verify the Attester's identity before spending effort on another step to appraise other claims for determining trustworthiness.

+This document treats identity claims as with any other claims, but allows Appraisal Policy for Evidence to have multiple steps if desired.

 # Endorsement Format Considerations

 This section discusses considerations around formats for Endorsements.